lkiesow/leihs-wiki/Home.md

 **Username**: manager_user
 **Password**: password

 Can manage inventory, hand over items, create contracts, take back equipment and much more.
-He is mostly active in the backend, that's why he doesn't need frontend access.
+They are mostly active in the backend, that's why they don't need frontend access.

 ### Normal user
 **Username**: normal_user